nbusseneau/BetterCartographyTable/README.md

 ### Compatibility with other mods

 **Better™️ Cartography Table** tries to play nice with other mods by isolating its behaviour as much as possible, and failing that by trying to ensure the other mods will contribute pins in a compatible way.
 Nevertheless, there might be instances where other mods interacting with pins will result in incompatiblities.
 Feel free to [report any issue you find](https://github.com/nbusseneau/BetterCartographyTable/issues/new).

+### Translations

+**Better™️ Cartography Table** comes with the following languages available out of the box:

+- English
+- French

+To add a new language as a user:

+- Navigate to your `BepInEx/plugins/nbusseneau-Better_Cartography_Table/plugins/Translations/` directory.
+  - From `r2modman`, use `Settings > Browse profile folder` to find your `BepInEx` directory.
+- Make a copy of the `English` directory, then rename it to the appropriate name for your language (see [valid folder names](https://valheim-modding.github.io/Jotunn/data/localization/language-list.html)).
+- Edit `<your_language_name>/BetterCartographyTable.json` as appropriate using a text editor.

+If you localize **Better™️ Cartography Table** for your own language, you are most welcome to [send your translation file my way](https://github.com/nbusseneau/BetterCartographyTable/issues/new), and I will integrate it as part of the languages available by default.

 ## Install